What is a suspected Chinese spy balloon doing above the US? – KION546

 US officials say they have taken actions to ensure the balloon cannot collect any sensitive data.
 They decided against shooting it down because of the risk to lives and property by falling debris.

-However, Layton added, if the US could bring down the balloon within its territory without destroying it then the balloon might reveal some secrets of its own.
+And if the US could bring down the balloon within its territory without destroying it then the balloon might reveal some secrets of its own, Layton added.

+But maybe there are no secrets or spying involved.
+This could be just an accident, with the balloon blown off course or Chinese operators losing control of it somehow.

+“There’s at least some possibility that this was a mistake and the balloon ended up somewhere Beijing didn’t expect,” Herzinger said.

 The-CNN-Wire